natetzu/goal_of_education/goal_of_education_is_freedom.md

 The beauty of this strategy is that it’s very low-risk.
 Most parents are afraid of risk, and they see college as a low-risk way to guarantee their child’s future.
 But if your kids are investing into their own unique talents 3-5 years before college, it will open up many opportunities to them than what college can offer.

 And if Plan A fails, Plan B college will always be there.
-Chances are, your kid will be a stronger candidate for college, and will be much more mature and ready to squeeze all they can out of college, and have a stronger idea of what they want to do post-college, because they had embarked down plan A. So even if Plan A failed, Plan A worked wonderfully to improve Plan B.
+Chances are, your kid will be a stronger candidate for college, and will be much more mature and ready to squeeze all they can out of college, and have a stronger idea of what they want to do post-college, because they had embarked down Plan A. So even if Plan A failed, Plan A worked wonderfully to improve Plan B.

 And let’s say Plan A succeeds!
 That’s great!
 The beauty of Plan A is that it provides freedom.
 You are not stuck with Plan A for the rest of your life.
-But with the money it generates for you, you can pursue other muses and pick something new for the next several chapters of your life, without worrying about money.
-This would be unthinkable for most people.

 The Wright brothers started with a bicycle shop, but they didn’t become bicycle tycoons.
 The bicycle shop gave them the freedom to start a new chapter.

+Most people only live 1-2 chapters in their life.
+If your kids are financially free due to Plan A, they are free to pursue many muses and write many more chapters in their life.

 ### Your Next Steps

+The point of this book is to outline the fundamental principles and strategies that won't change.
+The tactics of implementing the strategy - well that's up to your imagination and creativity.

 I haven’t gotten my kids to financial freedom yet, my oldest is only 5 years old.
 But even if I did, our kids will have different unique skill sets.
 I wrote this book in 2023, and in 2030, there will be many more ways to help your kids become financially independent.
-But the basic rules I outlined in the chapter Rules of the Game will be largely the same.

 I hope I jarred your thinking enough, to help you imagine alternate possibilities for your kids.
 Maybe it would have altered the trajectory of your family’s life in an awesome way.
 But in terms of actually navigating your family through this, well, that’s going to be up to you.

-I’ve given you the strategy.
-The tactics are up to you, and your imagination and capabilities.

 I do have some follow-up thoughts.
 1. Your role as the parent is now coach and mom-ager.
 Think Kris Jenner, who figured out what her family was good at, and monetized successfully towards a multi-billion-dollar empire.
 Guess which college Kris Jenner went to?
 The nationally accredited school of hard knocks.